 Best for Outrageous Flavors: Salt & Straw

 Salt & Straw is known for pushing ice cream flavors to their limits.
-In the past, it offered customers creative flavors like caramel potato chip cupcake, lemon & pepper white chocolate and salted caramel turkey (for a Thanksgiving series).
-Some were flops— there was a baked beans flavor that didn’t go over too well—but many have become perennial hits.
-You can get five of these beloved flavors in a “favorite pints pack” or you can pick from 12 different flavors to create your own customized five pack.
+In the past, it offered customers creative flavors like caramel potato chip cupcake, lemon & pepper white chocolate, and salted caramel turkey (for a Thanksgiving series).
+Some were flops—a baked beans flavor that didn’t go over too well—but many have become perennial hits.
+You can get five of these beloved flavors in a “favorite pints pack” or you can pick from 12 different flavors to create your own customized five-pack.

 Best Mix-Ins: Ample Hills Creamery

 Order a classic four-pack, which includes Ample Hills’ most popular flavors.
-The Munchies is a pretzel-infused ice cream with bits of Ritz crackers, potato chips, pretzels and mini M&Ms. Peppermint Pattie is peppermint ice cream with chocolate flakes and homemade peppermint patties.
+The Munchies is pretzel-infused ice cream with bits of Ritz crackers, potato chips, pretzels, and mini M&Ms. Peppermint Pattie is peppermint ice cream with chocolate flakes and homemade peppermint patties.
 Chocolate Milk and Cookies is chocolate milk ice cream with pieces of chocolate sandwich cookies (basically Oreos but organic).
 Ooey Gooey Butter Cake combines vanilla ice cream and chunks of St. Louis-style Ooey Gooey Butter Cake.
-And if somehow those flavors don’t work for you, you can choose from nine others to mix and match your own four pack.
+And if somehow those flavors don’t work for you, you can choose from nine others to mix and match your own four-pack.